cmorierroy/PasswordGenerator/readme.md

 ## Extra Functionality To Be Added
 <ul>
   <li> Ability to input a random or chosen word into the password </li>
-  <li> Ability to select how many special characters/numbers/uppercase and lowercase letters are included </li>
  </ul>

 # How to run the jar file